- Location: Washington DC

 Dealer Licensing in Washington DC

 To become an automobile dealer in the District of Columbia, your first step will be to register your dealership with the Department of Motor Vehicles (DMV).
-Bring the following original documents in person to the DMV:
+Complete the online DC Department of Motor Vehicles Dealership Application, then bring the following documents in person to the DMV:

-- Your Federal Tax ID Form with tax ID number
+- A copy of your Federal Tax ID Form with tax ID number.

 It's important to note that although it is free to register your dealership with the DMV, the registration expires on October 31 of each year.
 Also be aware your DMV dealer registration is separate from the business license issued to you by the Department of Consumer and Regulatory Affairs.